 The Nasdaq listing standards have both objective tests and a subjective test for determining who is an independent director.
 The objective tests state, for example, that a director is not considered independent if he or she is our employee or is a partner in or executive officer of an entity to which we made, or from which we received, payments in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenue for that year.
 The subjective test states that an independent director must be a person who lacks a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 None of the non-employee directors were disqualified from "independent" status under the objective tests.
 In assessing independence under the subjective test, the Board took into account the standards in the objective tests and reviewed and discussed additional information provided by the directors and us with regard to each director's business and personal activities as they may relate to us and our management.
-Based on all of the foregoing, as required by Nasdaq rules, the Board made a subjective determination as to each Independent Director that no relationship exists which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The Board has not established categorical standards or guidelines to make these subjective determinations but considers all relevant facts and circumstances.
+Based on all of the foregoing, as required by Nasdaq rules, the Board made a subjective determination as to each Independent Director that no relationship exists which, in the opinion of the Board, would interfere with the exercise of independent Director that no relationship exists which, and established categorical standards or guidelines to make these subjective determinations but considers all relevant facts and circumstances.